top of page

 Results

-I applied a pea-size amount every day in my morning routine and after 3 weeks of consistent use, I noticed the discoloration has started fading away but more interestingly my skin texture also smoothened out.
+I applied a pea-size amount every day in my morning routine and after 3 weeks of consistent use, I noticed the discoloration had started fading away but more interestingly my skin texture also smoothened out.
 This is attributed to the azelaic acid it contains, which has keratolytic properties.
-In the 3 months of use, my skin is significantly brighter, smoother, and more even.
+In the 3 months of use, my skin has been significantly brighter, smoother, and evener.
 If this convinces you already, you can place an order HERE.
 If not, here are my pros and cons.

 My Pros and Cons